 This issue of distrusting the universe is only compounded if you suffer further trauma and disappointment and pain in your life.
 With each hardship, this belief digs in deeper and deeper.
 And this is compounded even further if you are raised in a religion whose idea of God mirrors that of a punitive parent whom you have to please or else there is a consequence.
 And one day, it doesn’t matter if some missionaries show up on your doorstep and tell you “God loves you”.
 It doesn’t matter what spiritual teacher professes to you the benevolence of the universe.
 You may want to believe it, but you don’t.
 And there is one glaring mystery that is left ricocheting around in your mind, nagging you incessantly… “If God is benevolent and loves me and is on my side, then why did those things happen to me?
 Why would an omnipotent God let me suffer like that or like this?”
 We can take this further and apply it to things we are witnessing in the world.
 If God is omnipotent and loves us, why does God let children be abused, women be raped, men get blown to bits in wars, natural disasters happen and animals get slaughtered?

-Like everyone, I myself am going through an alchemical process of self transformation.
+On another note, everyone on the path of awakening is going through an alchemical process of self transformation lately.
 The Great Work of Alchemy is often described as a series of four stages, which are represented by colors...
 Nigredo, a blackening or melanosis.
 It is putrefaction or decomposition.
 Ingredients had to be cleansed and cooked extensively.
 Internally, this represents a kind of spiritual death and the confronting of one’s shadow aspect.
 Albedo,a whitening or leucosis.
 The washing away of impurities.
 The physical subject (such as an ingredient) is to be purified and divided into two opposing principles.
 Internally, this represents regaining the original purity and receptivity of the soul.
 Washing away the ashes to find the soul.
 Cirtinitas, a yellowing or xanthosis.
 This refers to transmutation.
 The actual turning of a subject (such as an ingredient) into its highest state such as silver into gold.
 Internally this represents awakening.
 Becoming a manifestation of the soul.
 Becoming a walking embodiment of the soul, rather than a muted reflection of it.
 It is a process of turning.
 Rubedo,a reddening, purpling, or iosis.
 Rubedo refers to the end state.
 Alchemical success.
 The achievement of the perfected state.
 The final state of perfection of a subject (such as an ingredient).
 It can be interpreted as achieving enlightened consciousness and the total fusion of spirit and matter.
 This stage is often represented by the symbol of the phoenix.
 The practice of alchemy goes much, much further than transforming ordinary metals into precious metals, creating a universal remedy that would be a miracle cure all for all illness and achieving immortality.
 The ultimate form of alchemy is the transformation of SELF.
 There can be no external alchemy without there first being internal alchemy.
-And so…
+And so I have written something in honor of this alchemical life path today:

 We are rich with the putrefaction of what we once were.
 And the shadow rains down upon us We suffer all but death In the perpetual fire of our own illusions We suffer all but death In the hell of our own fears